lanuk/tomorrow_io_scraper/README.md

 ### Overview

 This container pings TomorrowIO to pull historical (past 24 hours) and forecast (next 5 days) weather metrics for 10 selected locations.
 The container, once running, will pull these metrics at the beginning of each hour.

+### Stack

+For the Python component, I used Python + Alpine.
+I chose Alpine as it was the least painful way of pulling in psycopg2, which was required to integrate with Postgres.
+SQLAlchemy was used as it's pretty agnostic of SQL flavor.
+It also made building the table more programatic, hopefully reducing the chances of user (aka me) error.

+I used the datascience Jupyter image to bring in packages such as pandas and sqlalchemy to help simplify the connection and querying process.

 ### How to Run: